Qbject/six-dot-bot/README.md

 7. Configure the `.env` file by following the instructions in the [Configuration](#configuration) section.
 Use your white IP (with https://) or the https link given by the tunneling software as the `APP_HOST` environment variable.
 8. Start the app by executing: `python src/app.py --init --run`
 9. Now, you can use your existing domain to proceed with BotFather configuration.
 10. Visit your site domain to ensure it doesn't show any errors.
-It's normal for it to appear as an empty page since it is intended to function as a MiniApp.
+It's normal for it to appear as an empty page since it is intended to function as a Mini App.

 ### Hosting Setup